thodan/t-less_toolkit/doc/t-less_doc.md

 Note that for the Canon camera, there are two sets of parameters, each for different zoom level:

-* **Zoom level 3** - Used to capture training images and to capture test images from scene 14 for elevation <= 45 degrees.
+* **Zoom level 3** - Used to capture all training images and to capture test images from scene 14 for elevation <= 45 degrees.
 * **Zoom level 1** - Used to capture the rest of test images.